SonamTamang90/gmc/README.md

 # Gelephu Mindfulness City (GMC)

-A modern, animated landing page for Gelephu Mindfulness City, built with React and GSAP.
+A modern, animated home page for Gelephu Mindfulness City, built with React and GSAP.
 This project showcases the vision of GMC through engaging animations and a clean, responsive interface.

 ![GMC Preview](public/docs/screenshots/preview.png)